This is part 2 of the process in The Making of VX1

 As an example of the kind of idea of how non-linear the progression of songwriting and arranging can be, I am putting together timelines of how each song developed over their creation.
 You can find these from the homepage of The Making of VX1.

-But as an example, here are a few versions of "Fired Up", as it progressed:
+But as an example, here are a few versions of "Highwire", as it progressed: